Click on the topics below to expand or collapse the information as needed.

 How to approve or decline access requests:

-- Under Users and Permissions, click Access requests and invitations.
+- Click Access requests and invitations.

-Change the Title and Look of a Site
+Change Title and Look of Your Site

 The title, description, URL*, logo, and theme of a site can be changed at any time by a site owner.
 Changing the look can help users differentiate a site from the other sites they may use.